logzly. Eco Kitchen Hacks

 Step 4: Prep Once, Eat All Week

 The biggest time‑saver is doing a big prep session on Sunday.
-Here’s the Eco Kitchen Hacks routine I follow:
+Follow the cook, store, and save food every day approach for best results.

 When the week rolls around, you just mix and match.
 Need a quick dinner?
 Toss some rice, veggies, and sauce together in a pan.
 Want a lunch?
 Layer quinoa, spinach, and chickpeas in a jar for a mason‑jar salad.